Master Betty: Life after the theatre

+The Actors' Benevolent Fund (ABF) still have a Betty Fund, though it is unclear whether this was endowed from Betty's will or by his son Henry after his father's death.
+It is likely that the ABF, founded eight years later in 1882, with Henry Betty on its first Council, grew from that endowment.

 Legacy

 A review of Carl Miller's Play Master Betty was published in The Stage on 26 July 1990.

-In 2022, The Young Pretender, a novel by Michael Arditti, set during Betty's abortive comeback in1812, was published to critical acclaim.
+In 2022, The Young Pretender, a novel by Michael Arditti, set during Betty's abortive comeback in 1812, was published to critical acclaim.